 - Soak the cashews for 3 to 8 hours in water.
 Drain, rinse, and add to a high-powered blender.
 Add the remaining ingredients for the filling to the blender and blend until completely smooth - this will take 1 to 3 minutes of blending.

-Place the jars in the freezer and freeze 2 hours or until completely set up.
+- Place the pie in the freezer and freeze 2 hours or until completely set up.
 When ready to serve, thaw the cheesecake 8 to 10 minutes.
 Slice and serve!
 Note: You can also refrigerate the cheesecake jars, but they won't set up as much as if you freeze them.